 And no, this is not another post about where to find the most Instagrammable, unicorn latte in Paris.

-This museum is dedicated to all things Medieval and currently (until November 25, 2019) has an exhibit that explores both the development and the importance of unicorn based myths throughout the past and present.
+Yup, this museum is one of the best hidden gems in Paris that is dedicated to all things Medieval and features exhibits that explore both the development and the importance of unicorn based myths throughout the past and present.

 Address: 28 Rue du Sommerard, 75005 Paris, France